juergenweb/FrontendContact/README.md

 * second parameter: the name attribute of the PW field to save the data to the database

 Now, the value of the custom field will be stored in the database too.

+*Limitations:* Only the field types mentioned in the table can be stored inside the database.

 ## Extra module FrontendContact Manager